 Janet and Bonnie co-hosted the Film, Observation and the Body symposium in 2021 bringing together researchers in the field to reflect on how archival film has constructed imagery and ideology of the disabled body.
 The papers delivered can be viewed on our Film Archaeology page.

 How did a definition of autism evolve from early twentieth-century medical film and how does this compare to entertainment film?

-What insights can persons who identify as autistic bring to representations of autism in archival and contemporary film?
+What insights can people who identify as autistic bring to representations of autism in film?

 How can cinema be reconfigured through neurodivegent experience?
 What can the autistic perspective bring to our interpretation of film and cinema culture?

 Our sequence of carefully structured workshops expand the findings of the archival research.
 Initial workshops run with autistic participants focused on social and screen ‘event boundaries’, turn-taking in dialogue exchanges, body proxemics and the fuzzy social rules of how close to stand to another person.
 We reverse-engineered eye-tracking software and remixed film audio to privilege atmosphere tracks over speech and loud music.
 Our autism-friendly sessions consider discourses of impairment, disability, discomfort and difference, as well as autism as a condition with benefits.